Beatrice Munyenyezi

-Beatrice Munyenyezi (born 1970) is a Rwandan woman known for her alleged involvement in the Rwandan Genocide.
+Beatrice Munyenyezi (born 1970) is a Rwandan woman known for her involvement in the Rwandan genocide.
 She sought political asylum in the United States where she successfully applied citing persecution in her home country.
-Almost two decades later, in 2013, a US court prosecuted Beatrice for lying about her political affiliation during the Rwandan Genocide.
-She was stripped of her American citizenship and was given a ten-year sentence.
+Almost two decades later, in 2013, a US court prosecuted Beatrice for lying about her political affiliation during the Rwandan genocide.
+She was stripped of her American citizenship, imprisoned and eventually deported back to Rwanda, where she was given a life sentence.